phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 You only need to set these once for each independent platform, they will be stored in the file ~/.gitconfig

-## Setting Up Forks
+## Setting Up Github Forks

-Users should create personal forks of CICE and Icepack to carry out any development of the CICE or Icepack source code.
+Users should create personal github forks of CICE and Icepack to carry out any development of the CICE or Icepack source code.
 To create a fork (you do this once),
 * Go to the repository page (ie. https://github.com/CICE-Consortium/CICE or https://github.com/CICE-Consortium/Icepack)
 * In the upper right hand corner, click on “fork”
 * Click on your github avatar/username